asemposki/asemposki.github.io/_pages/talks.md

 # Contributed Talks

 ## 2025

+* November: Microscopic constraints on neutron star structure and properties using Bayesian model mixing, ISNET-11: Information and Statistics for Nuclear Experiment and Theory, ECT*, Trento, Italy

 * May 19: Nuclear theory for nuclear astrophysics, 2025 IReNA-CeNAM Frontiers for Nuclear Astrophysics Junior Workshop, Athens, OH, USA

 ## 2023